 For a more detailed list and the types of bags that work best, check out this article on creating the Ultimate GHB.

-You will need to judge your own situation when it comes to this.
-If you work in a separate town or have a very long commute, then a more comprehensive GHB supply of food and water might be necessary.
+You will need to judge your situation when it comes to water.
+If you work in a separate town or have a very long commute, then a more comprehensive GHB supply of water will be necessary.

-The first thing that needs to be said is that your GHB should not be as big and have as many things in it as your BOB.
+The first thing that needs to be said is that your GHB should not be as big as your BOB.
+Neither should it have as gear in it.
 The goal of the BOB is to help you survive for an extended period of time if you have to get out of dodge.